jweinst1/ObliVisual/README.md

 ##Usage

 Oblivion works by interpreting statements as a placement grammar.
+The placement of operating words relative to one another indicate where the operands are.
+For example, `add 5 to 6`, is interpreted as `add **arg** to **arg**` by the interpreter.